Mirantis/hmc/README.md

 helm install hmc oci://ghcr.io/mirantis/hmc/charts/hmc --version 0.0.5 -n hmc-system --create-namespace
 ```

-Then follow the [Deploy a managed cluster](#deploy-a-managed-cluster) guide to
+Then follow the [Deploy a cluster deployment](#deploy-a-cluster-deployment) guide to
-create a managed cluster.
+create a cluster deployment.

 > [!NOTE]
 > The HMC installation using Kubernetes manifests does not allow